 Garlic Herb Baked Cod

 Storing and Reheating Leftovers

-• How To Reheat: Simply reheat in the microwave 30 seconds at a time until the fish is warmed through.
+• For reheating: Simply reheat in the microwave 30 seconds at a time until the fish is warmed through.

 More Easy Seafood Recipes To Love

-If you’re a seafood lover like, I highly recommend any of these recipes.
+If you’re a seafood lover like, I’m confident you’ll love these recipes as well:

-Baked cod in a baking pan topped with lemon slices.
+Baked cod in a baking dish with lemon slices.

+Garlic Herb Baked Cod